visualia/visualia/docs/components/v-svg.md

 SVG default coordinate system starts at top left corner at `0 0` position.
 While geometrically correct, it might lead into visual artifacts when SVG elements get close to the edge of the SVG elements: borders, grids etc.

-In some cases it is useful have a small padding (also know as _bleed_ in prepress community) around SVG to accommodate element overlaps.

-Compare the following examples, here's the regular `<svg>` **without padding**:

 ```md
 <svg width="200" height="200">
   <circle v-for="g in rectgrid(11,11,20)" :cx="g.x" :cy="g.y" r="2" fill="#aaa" />